Why Play Bridge?

 All teachers listed on this site are CBAI-accredited.
 If you need a qualified teacher to give classes in your area please contact us on (01) 4929666.
 We do not recommend that you use unaccredited teachers.

-New classes starting in January 2019 are listed below
+New classes starting in calendar year 2019 are listed below

 Dun Laoghaire & Mount Merrion – O’Keeffe Bridge